-paddlesteamers.info : The Internet's leading database of Paddle Steamers past and present
+paddlesteamers.info : The Internet's leading website for Side-Wheeled Paddle Steamers

-Above : Maid of the Loch on July 9th 2011.
+Above : Maid of the Loch at Balloch Pier on July 9th 2011.

-Built in 1953 by A & J Inglis of Pointhouse, Glasgow
+& J Inglis of Pointhouse, Glasgow

-Engines : Compound Diagonal ( 24 and 48 inch x 51 inch) by Rankin and Blackmore of Greenock.
+Engines : Compound Diagonal ( 24 and 48 inch x 51 inch) by Rankin and Blackmore of Greenock

 Dimensions: 191 feet (208 ft overall) x 28.1 ft

-555 Gross Registered Tonnes
+555 Gross Registered Tons